gled-rs/mastodon-autofollow/README.md

 It's a proof of concept, not to be deployed to handle billions of toots and followed.

+# dependancies:
+- Mastodon.py

 # launch.sh
+Simple script that takes care of installing dependancie in virtualenv and launching the script.

-Prepare a virtualenv to use the script and activate it, launch the script and exit. use it in cron at your own pace
+use it in cron at your own pace after the first launch